Pauan/rust-signals/README.md

 The `filter` method takes an input `SignalVec` and a closure, and it returns an output `SignalVec`.

+When the output `SignalVec` is spawned:

-It calls the closure for each value in the input `SignalVec`, and the output `SignalVec` only contains the values where the closure returns `true`.
+1. It calls the closure once for each value in the input `SignalVec`.
+The output `SignalVec` contains all of the values where the closure returned `true`, in the same order as the input `SignalVec`.

+2. Whenever the input `SignalVec` changes it calls the closure for the new values, and filters the output `SignalVec` as appropriate, maintaining the same order as the input `SignalVec`.

-It maintains the same order as the input `SignalVec`, and it is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.
+It is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.

-When the input `SignalVec` changes, it automatically updates the output `SignalVec` as needed.

 So in the above example, `filtered` is a `SignalVec` with the same values as `my_vec`, excluding the values that are greater than `4`.